neliCZka/test_blog/_posts/2018-02-18-robot-guide.markdown

         username = 'my_superuser'
         browser = 'chrome'
         {% endhighlight %}
-And this case is exaclty why I have this in the test settings:
+And this case is exaclty why I have this import in the test settings:

         {% highlight robotframework %}
         Variables   ../variables.py